Structured Semantic Information Helps Retrieve Better Examples for In-Context Learning Applied to Few-Shot Relation Extraction: From -shot Relation Extraction to Many-Shot Relation Extraction

 \paragraph{Sentence Representations from \sbert{}} We use \sbert{}~\citep{sentencebert} as a baseline.
 Note that these representations are meant to embed the meaning of a sentence without emphasizing the subject and object named entities, the relation between them, or the context within the sentence that is most indicative of the relation.

-\paragraph{Syntactic-Semantic Rule Representations} In real-world, natural English sentences (see examples in Table \ref{t:diversity_examples}) it is often the case that (a)~only a portion of a sentence signals the relation between subject and object entities and (b)~context other than the tokens between subject and object entities are indicative of which relation holds between these entities.
-Our rationale is to use syntactic-semantic representations to pinpoint and leverage the specific context that is most beneficial for FSRE.
+\paragraph{Syntactic-Semantic Rule Representations} In the real-world, it is often the case that a relation holds between two entities in a sentence, yet (a)~only a portion of a sentence signals the relation between subject and object entities, and (b)~context other than the tokens between subject and object entities are indicative of which relation holds (see examples in Table \ref{t:diversity_examples}).
+Our rationale behind using syntactic-semantic representations is to pinpoint and leverage the specific context that is most beneficial for FSRE.

-In particular, by lexico‑syntactic rules we mean structured representations that encode the shortest syntactic dependency path between subject and object entities, combining lexical items, dependency relations, their directionality, and the corresponding named entity types of the subject and object.
-These paths are extracted from dependency parses produced by tools such as Stanford CoreNLP\footnote{\url{https://stanfordnlp.github.io/CoreNLP/}} or Odinson \cite{odinson}, and are used in prior work such as \cite{softmatcher} to capture relational structure.
+In particular, by lexico‑syntactic rules we mean structured representations that encode the shortest syntactic dependency path between subject and object entities, combining lexical items, dependency relations, their directionality, and the named entity types of the subject and object entities.
+These paths are extracted from dependency parses produced by tools such as Stanford CoreNLP\footnote{\url{https://stanfordnlp.github.io/CoreNLP/}} or Odinson~\cite{odinson}, and are used in prior work~\cite{softmatcher} to capture relational structure.

-Semantic rule representations are created using the lexico-syntactic rule extractor and semantic rule matcher of~\cite{softmatcher}.
+Semantic rule representations are created using the lexico-syntactic rule extractor and semantic rule matcher of~\citet{softmatcher}.
 The rule matcher, named \sm{}, was trained following a self-supervised approach and is used in two main stages during retrieval.
-First, semantic representations embedding the lexico-syntactic rule---not the sentence they originate from---are obtained for the (gold) support sentence and candidate sentences containing the same name entity types.
-Second, candidate sentences from which semantically similar rules based on cosine similarity can be extracted are obtained.
+First, semantic representations embedding the lexico-syntactic rule---not the sentence they originate from---are obtained for the (gold) support sentence and candidate sentences containing the same named entity types.
+Second, candidate sentences are selected based on cosine similarity between the rule representation of the support sentence and candidate sentences.
 The second step is facilitated at scale by a FAISS index~\cite{faiss} accounting for the tokens in a sentence, named entity types, and rule representation.